iltimasd/andmatebot-test/README.md

 # andmatebot-test

-Find the bot at @andmate
+Find the bot at @thatmate ( https://twitter.com/thatsmate )
 Plays a game until checkmate achieved.
 Tweets ascii art of the board and the FEN

 update 1